Pauli matrices

 These matrices are named after the physicist Wolfgang Pauli.
 In quantum mechanics, they occur in the Pauli equation, which takes into account the interaction of the spin of a particle with an external electromagnetic field.
 They also represent the interaction states of two polarization filters for horizontal/vertical polarization, 45 degree polarization (right/left), and circular polarization (right/left).

-Each Pauli matrix is Hermitian, and together with the identity matrix I (sometimes considered as the zeroth Pauli matrix σ_{0}), the Pauli matrices form a basis of the vector space of 2 × 2 Hermitian matrices over the real numbers, under addition.
-This means that any 2 × 2 Hermitian matrix can be written in a unique way as a linear combination of Pauli matrices, with all coefficients being real numbers.
+Each Pauli matrix is Hermitian, and together with the identity matrix $\mathbb{I}$ (sometimes considered as the zeroth Pauli matrix $\sigma_0$), the Pauli matrices form a basis of the vector space of $2 \times 2$ Hermitian matrices over the real numbers, under addition.
+This means that any $2 \times 2$ Hermitian matrix can be written in a unique way as a linear combination of Pauli matrices, with all coefficients being real numbers.

 The Pauli matrices satisfy the useful product relation: